Skip to content

 Before applying results in bulk, you can run a preflight check (POST /api/v1/ai/preflight) to preview the impact.
 The preflight report shows:

-• How many fields would change per category (correspondent, document type, tags)
+• How many fields would change per category (title, correspondent, document type, tags, custom fields)

 • Which new entities would be created